magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/dashboards.md

 Dashboard time window represents the time interval and aggregation function that will be used to fetch the time series or alarm data.
 Time window is used by all the time series and alarm widgets unless they are explicitly [configured](/docs/{{docsPrefix}}user-guide/dashboards/#4-widget-time-window) to overwrite its execution.
-In the case of a time series widget, ThingsBoard fetches telemetry with a timestamp that matches the time window.
+In the case of a time series widget, IoT Hub fetches telemetry with a timestamp that matches the time window.
-In the case of an alarm widget, ThingsBoard fetches alarms with the created time that matches the time window.
+In the case of an alarm widget, IoT Hub fetches alarms with the created time that matches the time window.

 The time window can work in two modes:
 - In the **real-time mode**, widgets constantly receive updates from the server and automatically show you only the data that matches the time window for a current timestamp.